Advancing Access, Equity, & Inclusion

 The Office for Access and Equity (OAE), as part of the Office of the Chancellor, strives to increase access to employment, programs, and services in an environment free of unlawful discrimination and harassment.
 Dispute Resolution Services (DRS) provides confidential consultation, facilitation and mediation services to faculty, academic and support staff.
 OAE's website provides information about Affirmative Action/Academic Hiring and related policies.

-Tyrone A. Forman, the Vice Provost for Diversity and Senior Advisor to the Chancellor, manages the Office of Diversity.
+Tyrone A. Forman, the Vice Provost for Diversity and Associate Chancellor, manages the Office of Diversity.